vsouza/awesome-ios/README.md

 * [FileProvider](https://github.com/amosavian/FileProvider) - NSFileManager replacement for local and remote (WebDAV/Dropbox/SMB2) files on iOS and macOS. :large_orange_diamond:
 * [KZFileWatchers](https://github.com/krzysztofzablocki/KZFileWatchers) - A micro-framework for observing file changes, both local and remote.
 Helpful in building developer tools. :large_orange_diamond:
 * [ZipArchive](https://github.com/ZipArchive/ZipArchive) - ZipArchive is a simple utility class for zipping and unzipping files on iOS and Mac.
+* [FileExplorer](https://github.com/Augustyniak/FileExplorer) - Powerful file browser for iOS that allows its users to choose and remove files and/or directories. :large_orange_diamond:

 ## Functional Programming
 * [Forbind](https://github.com/ulrikdamm/Forbind) - Functional chaining and promises in Swift. :large_orange_diamond: